Camilo Cienfuegos: Consolidation of the Revolution

 Before long, Cienfuegos was observing the beginnings of Castro's consolidation of power.
-Castro quickly tasked Cienfuegos, Ramiro Valdés and Victor Pina with establishing a new Intelligence Directorate, which Valdés took charge of.
+Castro quickly tasked Cienfuegos, Ramiro Valdés, and Victor Pina with establishing a new Intelligence Directorate, which Valdés took charge of.
 Castro also began reorganizing the armed forces, purging the officers of the old National Army and replacing them with a new military elite of ex-guerrillas that were personally loyal to Castro.

 Although Cienfuegos originally envisioned an equitable merger of the Revolutionary and National Armies, Castro quickly convinced him that it was "necessary to reorganize the armed forces with men loyal to the Revolution, and not accomplices of tyranny."
-In the process, Cienfuegos was appointed as the chief of staff of the Revolutionary Armed Forces, replacing Colonel José Rego Rubido.
-In September 1959, Cienfuegos joined the Castro brothers in going to Santa Clara, where they sacked the provincial heads of 26 July Movement, the revolutionary army and Instituto Nacional de Reforma Agraria (INRA), replacing them with more loyal supporters of Castro.
+In the process, Cienfuegos was appointed chief of staff of the Revolutionary Armed Forces, replacing Colonel José Rego Rubido.
+In September 1959, Cienfuegos joined the Castro brothers in going to Santa Clara, where they sacked the provincial heads of 26 July Movement, the revolutionary army, and Instituto Nacional de Reforma Agraria (INRA), replacing them with more loyal supporters of Castro.

 During this time, Castro also dispatched a group of 200 Dominicans and 10 Cuban guerrillas to invade the Dominican Republic and oust Rafael Trujillo.
-Almost all of them were captured, tortured and killed.
+Almost all of them were captured, tortured, and killed.
 Before it was carried out, Sacha Volman had begged Cienfuegos to call off the expedition, fearing it to be doomed.
 Cienfuegos agreed and attempted to convince Castro to call it off, but he pushed forward with the plan.
 Volman later claimed that the expedition was "set up to fail".

 The conflict between Castro and the liberal president Manuel Urrutia, in which the former rallied his supporters to oust the latter, lay the foundations for the construction of an authoritarian state, with Castro dissolving all remaining institutions of civilian government.
 Cienfuegos complained during the events that "[t]his Fidel really likes to fuck around".